 BLURRY VISION: TIME TO CHECK FOR CATARACT

 As per a report published in Indian Journal of Ophthalmology, in India, there were 7.75 million individuals in 2001 who lost their vision due to cataract.
 The number is estimated to increase to 8.25 million by 2020.
-Moreover, by 2020, cataract blindness in 70+ age group will be quadruple than other age groups.
+Moreover, by 2020, cataract blindness in the 70+ age group will be quadruple than other age groups.

 Signs and Symptoms of Cataract:

 In the case of normal vision, the lens focuses light onto the back of the eye where images perceived by nerves are transmitted to the brain.
-However, when cataract occurs in either or both eye, vision becomes blurred as the light coming into the eye is concealed and distorted because of clouding of the lens in the eye.
+However, when cataract occurs in either or both eye, vision becomes blurred as the light coming into the eye is concealed and distorted because of the clouding of the lens in the eye.